Battle of Berlin (RAF campaign): German air defences

 During 1942, the night-fighter command organisation Fliegerkorps XII abolished its Nachjagddivision for three Jagddivisionen on 1 May and by February 1943, 477 night-fighters were available from an establishment of 653, of which 330 were operational, double that of 1942, 90 per cent of which were in the west.
-Nearly all of the night-fighters carried Lichtenstein, an Airborne Interception radar (AI), with a maximum range of 3000 yd and a minimum range of 20 yd, sufficient to track a bomber after ground control had brought the night-fighter to within 2 mi.
+Nearly all of the night-fighters carried Lichtenstein, an aircraft interception (AI) radar, with a maximum range of 3000 yd and a minimum range of 20 yd, sufficient to track a bomber after ground control had brought the night-fighter to within 2 mi.
 Despite the weight of the apparatus and aerodynamic penalty of its aerial array causing a loss of at least 25 mph in speed, night-fighter interceptions increased to the extent that searchlight illumination was made redundant and the lights were transferred to the local FlaK units around cities.
 By June the Kammhuber Line had been extended southwards towards Paris and northwards to the north coast of Denmark.

 Kammhuber refused to allow night-fighters to roam freely but made the line more flexible, by deepening the Dunaja zone to 124 mi either side of the Henaja to exploit the increased range of Freya and Würzburg, which created the Himmelbett system.
 In each sector, one Würzburg tracked the bomber and another the night-fighter until it was close enough for the crew to use its Lichtenstein AI for the attack.
 A zone was limited to one night-fighter but they overlapped by 50 per cent, enabling three night-fighters to operate in one area.
 GEE was jammed from August, limiting its usefulness to no further than the European coast.
 Much of the airspace of Europe remained undefended and bomber streams made all but a few night-fighters ineffective, which limited the capacity of German night defences to shoot down no more than about 6 per cent of Bomber Command sorties.